will62794/will62794.github.io/_drafts/2026-08-19-txn-permissiveness-checking.md

 <div align="center">
   <img width="450px" src="/assets/isolation_pareto_frontier (3).png" alt="Pareto frontier diagram" style="border:2px solid #aaa; padding:12px; display:inline-block; border-radius:10px;" />
+  <div style="margin-top:8px; color:#666; font-size:15px;"><em>Abstract sketch of isolation techniques on an isolation-permissiveness frontier.
+Formal relationships between some algorithms are hard to establish.</em></div>
 </div>

 We can try to do this through the lens of transactional *permissiveness*.
 We've touched upon this idea briefly in prior work [[1](https://www.mongodb.com/company/blog/engineering/formal-methods-beyond-correctness-isolation-permissiveness-distributed-transactions),[2](https://dl.acm.org/doi/10.14778/3750601.3750626)], but we can explore how to model and check this property in a bit more depth.
 This also illustrates a formal modeling use case that extends beyond just binary safety or correctness verification, but allows us to measure quantitative protocol properties more precisely.

 We can pursue this analysis a bit further by examining different concrete algorithms for achieving isolation levels and comparing them formally along both a correctness and permissiveness frontier.
 That is, permissiveness in this sense gives us a lightweight way to consider isolation algorithms not only on their correctness but whether they achieve that goal through an overly restrictive approach or not.

-A good example of this is to examine a range of common protocol techniques along a spectrum of isolation guarantees.
-Specifically, we can examine different, optimistic concurrency control techniques for providing serializability, as well as classic approach to snapshot isolation.
+We can concretely examine different, optimistic concurrency control techniques for providing serializability, as well as classic approach to snapshot isolation.
 Approximating a permissiveness metric in a quantitiatve way also lets us examine given algorithms on a "correctness vs. performance" frontier.

 ## Permissiveness Modeling in Depth

+In general, we can consider the *permissiveness* of a transactional isolation algorithm as a quantitative metric defined over the algorithm's (potentially infinite) set of reachable behaviors.
+So, it seems challenging to define and compute such a metric concretely, but we can try to use finite modeling techniques to at least gain an approximation of it.

-To measure permissiveness in an approximate way, we can take a formal, TLA+ specification of a given transaction isolation algorithm and use a model checker for exhaustively exploring its reachable behaviors.
+As a starting point, we can take a formal, TLA+ specification of a given transaction isolation algorithm and use a model checker for exhaustively exploring its reachable behaviors.
 For optimistic concurrency control algorithms, we can build a model that is quite abstract, but still lets us probe the behaviors of different algorithms.
 Concretely, we can imagine an abstract model of this family of algorithms as a setting where each transaction can either *Begin*, *Commit* or *Execute*, and we operate over a fixed, finite set of transaction ids, and keys.
 The *Begin* and *Commit* actions are straightforward, and the *Execute* action is important as it chooses a fixed set of keys to read and set of keys to write, atomically.

 This approach is actually able to capture a relatively wide variety of optimistic concurrency control algorithms that complete validation on commit (e.g. not eargerly upon first conflict).
 That is, for algorithms that execute against a snapshot, while they are executing, other concurrent transactions don't affect their possible behavior, and their commit validation decision is dependent only on the set of keys they read or wrote (and when the transaction started).
 So, this helps provide a tractable formal model of transaction execution while still being general enough to capture a variety of algorithms.